 Offer perks to your loyal customers that you wouldn’t offer anyone else.
 For example, you may want to offer early access to sales, sneak peeks of new product line and even in-store events.
 Here is another great example from ASOS, offering early access to their sale.

-You can even take things a step further and send direct mail to loyal customers, thanking them personally, reiterating your brand story and it may even be shared by the recipient across their social media – which will direct more potential customers in your direction.
+You can even take things a step further and send direct mail to loyal customers, thanking them personally, reiterating your brand story and offering referral codes that they can share with their friends and family.
+It may even be shared by the recipient across their social media – which will direct more potential customers in your direction.

-It is important, given the different ways customers are now used to being engaged with, that you incorporate other channels into your loyalty recognition plans.
+It is important, given the different ways customers are now used to being engaged with, that you incorporate channels beyond email into your loyalty recognition plans.
 This might include:

-A lack of loyalty scheme doesnt mean a lack of loyalty, you can use data to gain insight on your faithful shoppers and reward them for staying with you.
-If you do have some form of loyalty scheme, this is an opportunity to go a step further and really make beneficiaries feel like VIPS with personalised messaging and exclusive perks (here are some great examples).
+A lack of loyalty scheme doesn’t mean a lack of loyalty, you can use data to gain insight on your faithful shoppers and reward them for staying with you.
+If you do have some form of loyalty scheme, this is an opportunity to go a step further and really make beneficiaries feel like VIPs with personalized messaging and exclusive perks (here are some great examples).
 Going that little extra mile will keep you top-of-mind and maybe even encourage some word-of-mouth marketing.
 The key to retention is recognition, so make sure your loyal customers know that you notice them.